Pre Cosmetic Surgery Assessment London

 The benefits of a psychological assessment for cosmetic surgery procedures

-A psychological assessment before cosmetic surgery means you can:
+A psychological assessment before cosmetic surgery helps you get clear on:

-- get clear on what is truly driving you to choose surgery
+- what is truly driving you to choose surgery

-- consider long term implications and side effects
+- long term implications to mental, physical, and emotional health

-- look at your support network is and what coping skills you'll need
+- who your support network is and what coping skills you'll need

-- discuss other perspectives and options that might meet your goals
+- other options that could meet your goals

-- create a treatment plan if any mental health issues or disorders are diagnosed that need dealing with first.
+- a treatment plan for any mental health issues or disorders that need dealing with first.

 Preparing for plastic surgery